Trait Transport

 Returns true on success.

-fn config_space<T>(&self) -> Result<NonNull<T>, Error>where
+fn read_config_space<T>(&self, offset: usize) -> Result<T, Error>where

-fn config_space<T>(&self) -> Result<NonNull<T>, Error>where
+fn read_config_space<T>(&self, offset: usize) -> Result<T, Error>where

-Gets the pointer to the config space.
+Writes a value to the device config space.

 Provided Methods§